-The members of the University of Michigan Department of Psychology are committed to creating and maintaining an environment of inclusivity that is welcoming to and supporting of individuals from all social identity groups.
-We believe that diversity is integral towards our goal of "creating a supportive environment for excellence."
+The Department of Psychology at the University of Michigan is committed to fostering and upholding an inclusive community that welcomes and supports individuals from all social identity groups.
+We value diversity, equity, and inclusion as integral to providing a supportive environment for excellence.

 Recognition of our efforts toward creating and maintaining an inclusive environment include:

 - Suinn Achievement Awards.
 The Department of Psychology's Program in Social Psychology (2003) and the Program in Clinical Psychology (2005) each received the Suinn Achievement Award from the American Psychological Association (APA).
 The award is given to university psychology departments that have demonstrated excellence in the recruitment, retention and graduation of ethnic minority students.

 - Rhetaugh G. Dumas Progress in Diversifying Award.
 The Department of Psychology was awarded the first annual Rhetaugh G. Dumas Progress in Diversifying Award, which recognizes "an outstanding institutional initiative in demonstrating notable progress by an academic unit in achieving ethnic/racial and gender diversity in the professor, clinical professor, research professor, and research scientist faculty ladders/tracks.

 - Diversity Recruitment Weekend - October 19-21, 2017.
 This event consists of a series of workshops, panel discussions, and individual meetings specifically designed to prepare students for the graduate admissions process in psychology as well as introduce students to the graduate psychology programs at the University of Michigan.
 Learn more about Diversity Recruitment Weekend.